Nancy Kitka

 This is the true story of how I found my way into addiction, violence and crime from a middle class upbringing.
 I got mixed up with motorcycle gangs, criminals and almost died more times than I can remember.

-In 1987, at thirty years old, a culmination of events brought me to recovery.
+In 1988, at thirty years old, a culmination of events brought me to recovery.
 CA, NA, and AA meetings were my salvation those first few years clean.
-I talk about what happened to get me to turn my life around.
+It is not your typical AA story because I stopped going to meetings after five years.

 I was diagnosed with Hepatitis C when I was five years clean.
 Years later, I was successfully treated for it but became acutely depressed while taking Rebetron.
 Under any other circumstances, I would have refused anti-depressants but this was different.
-The hepatitis is "cured" and I am still on Paxil.
+The hepatitis is "cured" and I stayed on Paxil for years.

 I started doing drugs at such a young age, I didn't have the chance to learn life skills.
 This is probably true for many addicts.